radiantlogic-v8/documentation-ido/documentation/admin-controls/manage-dashboards/modify-dashboard.md

 1. Access the Dashboard

+a.
 Log into Identity Observability.

-From the left navigation menu, select Dashboards.
+b.
+From the left navigation menu, select Admin > Manage Dashboards.
+c.
 Navigate to the dashboard of your choice.
+d.
 Click the pencil icon next to the dashboard name to enter edit mode.
 This opens the Dashboard Design Toolbar, where you can begin customizing.

 2. Plan Your Dashboard

 Before you start adding elements, consider your design strategy:

-How many components will you need?
+* How many components will you need?

-What types of components (tables, charts, gauges) best represent your data?
+* What types of components (tables, charts, gauges) best represent your data?

-Which layout scheme (simple vs. complex) supports your goals?
+* Which layout scheme (simple vs. complex) supports your goals?

 A thoughtful plan ensures that the layout and visuals work well together.

 3. Configure the Layout